grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/03 k6chaijs/35 error handling.md

 excerpt: 'How to handle errors in k6chaijs.'
 ---

-When you execute a load test, your System Under Test (SUT) may often become oversaturated and start responding with errors.
+When you execute a load test, your System Under Test (SUT) may often become over saturated and start responding with errors.
 In this case,  you need to consider what the iteration execution should do:

 1. to embrace the system error and continue the execution of the scenario
 2. or to exit